-Chippewa Run Natural Area in Empire
+Chippewa Run Natural Area

-In summer 2007 our stewardship staff and volunteers created a gorgeous 1-mile trail system.
-It leads visitors through and around some of the most interesting and beautiful natural features.
+Explore a 1.5-mile trail here on an easy/rolling terrain.
+Our stewardship staff and volunteers have created a gorgeous trail system that leads visitors through and around some of the property’s most interesting and beautiful natural features.

 A Storied History